-Protecting personal and company data is a legal requirement, as outlined in the Data Protection Act 1998.
+Protecting personal and company data is a legal requirement, as outlined in the General Data Protection Regulation (GDPR) and Data Protection Act 1998.
 The main piece of legislation that governs the protection of personal data in the UK, it highlights the importance of processing personal data in a fair, private and secure manner.
 Breaching any terms of the Data Protection Act can lead to a fine of up to £500,000 – so falling foul of the act, even as a consequence of an innocent mistake or oversight, could be a costly experience for your business.
 The legal industry is one which has to exercise particular care when processing information, as the nature of its work means it will be processing sensitive information regarding clients, cases and more every single day.

 What Does The Data Protection Act 1998 Consist Of?

 The Act has been put in place to ensure that everyone’s personal data is processed, used and disposed of in the right way.
 Following the following principles of the Act protects a legal practice from damage to its reputation and the risk of a fine:

 - Personal data shall be processed fairly and lawfully.
 All individuals and companies whose personal information is being used (whether it is in case files or more) should be notified that it is being kept on file, and for what reasons.

 - Personal data should only be used for the specified purpose.
 Misusing data and using it for any other purpose other than those noted in any way is an immediate breach of the act’s terms.

 - Personal data should be accurate, and updated when there are any changes.
 Only information deemed relevant to the cause should be processed.

 - Do not keep individual or organisational data for longer than necessary.
 In the case of legal firms, once the case has been closed and you have no further dealings with the individual or company, then the information should be removed off in a secure manner.